webmalf/webmalf/README.md

 - 👋 Hi, I’m @webmalf
 - 👀 I’m interested in C language
-- 🌱 I’m currently learning C on Linux
+- 🌱 I’m currently learning C on Linux ans rust on mac/Linux
 - 💞️ I’m looking to collaborate on an Amiga project
 - 📫 How to reach me (just here !)